 Admission Requirements to the Associate of Science Degree Program:

-- Completion of the 27 semester hours of prerequisite courses with a "C" grade or better and a minimum cumulative GPA of 2.0 by the end of the spring semester prior to program entry and evidence of math proficiency by completion of Math 25 or 26 or COMPASS placement into Math 27.
+- Completion of the 27 semester hours of prerequisite courses with a "C" grade or better and a minimum cumulative GPA of 2.0 by the end of the Spring semester prior to program entry.
+Proficiency in reading as evidenced by completion of courses or placement test scores.